amirbayat82/calculate-factor/README.md

-# a simple project to calculate multiple numbers or calculate sum of factors
+# a simple project to calculate multiple numbers or calculate sum of factor